SK53/sk53_floras/whd_flora_detail.md

 * Green Alkanet
 * Buddleia
 * Great Willowherb
-* Broad-leaved Willowherb
+* Broad-leaved Willowherb CV
-* White Bryony
+* White Bryony C Used to be a plant growing under the conifers at the foot of the vicarage garden.
+Seems to have gone.
-* Red Valerian
+* Red Valerian CWR
-* Sweet Vernal Grass
+* Sweet Vernal Grass CV Very common in churchyard lawns.
+Also present in verges near the church.
+One of the earliest flowering taller grasses and fairly distinctive.
+Often responsible for the smell of new-mown hay because it is rich in coumarin.
 * Dotted Loosestrife
 * Oregon Grape
 * Hybrid Bluebell
 * Japanese Anemone
-* Stinking Hellebore
+* Stinking Hellebore CG Behind the church hall.
+The odd come-by-chance in gardens.
-* Bramble
+* Bramble C
-* Teasel
+* Teasel C
-* Sweet Chestnut
+* Sweet Chestnut VG
 * Petty Spurge
-* Lily-of-the-Valley
+* Lily-of-the-Valley CG A popular garden plant, persisting for many years in the right conditions.
+Growing in bed and between wall coping stones in front of church hall.
 * Wild Strawberry
-* Flowering Currant
+* Flowering Currant CG
 * Wild Cherry
 * Yarrow
 * Wall Cotoneaster